-The effective dates of U.S. sanctions laws also excludes long-standing joint natural gas projects that involve some Iranian firms-particularly the Shah Deniz natural gas field and pipeline in the Caspian Sea.
-The project is run by a consortium in which Iran's Naftiran Intertrade Copmany (NICO) holds a passive 10% share.
-The other partners in the venture are BP, Azerbaijan's natural gas firm SOCAR, Russia's Lukoil, and other firms.
-NICO has been sanctioned under ISA, as discussed below.
-An OFAC factsheet of November 28, 2012, stated that the Shah Deniz consortium, as a whole, is not determined to be "a person owned or controlled by" the government of Iran, as defined in Executive Order 13599, and that transactions with the consortium would not violate U.S. trade regulations or require a license from OFAC.
+The effective dates of U.S. sanctions laws excluded long-standing joint natural gas projects that involve some Iranian firms-particularly the Shah Deniz natural gas field and pipeline in the Caspian Sea.
+That project is run by a consortium in which Iran's Naftiran Intertrade Copmany (NICO) holds a passive 10% share, and includes BP, Azerbaijan's natural gas firm SOCAR, Russia's Lukoil, and other firms.
+NICO was sanctioned under ISA and other provisions, but an OFAC factsheet of November 28, 2012, stated that the Shah Deniz consortium, as a whole, is not determined to be "a person owned or controlled by" the government of Iran, as defined in Executive Order 13599, and that transactions with the consortium would not violate U.S. law or regulations.
 The guidance appears to apply to both the original pipeline as well as the second phase of the project, which also involves NICO and will carry gas to Europe.